CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 ## The Real Issue Isn’t Setup… It’s Control

-Most organisations still treat ProjectWise templates as:
+ProjectWise templates in most organisations are:
 - Static
-- Manual to manage
+- Manually managed
-- Difficult to compare
+- Hard to compare
-- Hard to govern at scale
+- Hard to explain

-That leads to familiar issues:
+Which leads to:
-- Inconsistent project setups
+- Inconsistent setups
-- Template drift between environments (DEV / UAT / PROD)
+- Drift between DEV / UAT / PROD
-- Limited visibility of what’s actually been deployed
+- No real visibility of what’s deployed
-- Governance that is reactive rather than proactive
+- Governance that happens after the problem

-So while automating setup is useful, it doesn’t answer a more important question:
+So yes, automate setup—but that’s only part of it.

+The bigger question is:

-> How do you control, validate, and continuously improve your ProjectWise environment over time?
+> How do you know what you’ve actually built… and whether it’s still right?

 ---

-Before going further, it’s worth asking a simple question:
+Before going further, it’s worth asking:

-> How many of you reading this have inherited a ProjectWise setup you didn’t build?
+> How many of you have inherited a ProjectWise setup you didn’t build?

-Something that:
+Something where:
-- You don’t fully understand
+- You don’t fully understand it
-- May have some documentation
+- There might be documentation
-- Probably doesn’t

-That’s a fairly common situation.
+- There probably isn’t

+That’s pretty common.

-And it’s where this approach starts to help.
+And it’s exactly where this approach helps.

 ---

 ## A Different Way to Look at It

-The shift I’ve been working toward is this:
+The shift for me has been this:

-> Stop treating templates as configuration, and start treating them as structured data.
+> Stop treating templates as configuration.
+> Start treating them as data.

-Once you do that, a few things become possible:
+Once you do that:
-- You can extract your current ProjectWise setup into a structured format
+- You can extract what’s actually there
-- You can compare environments properly
+- You can compare environments
-- You can promote changes through DEV → UAT → PROD
+- You can see what’s changed
-- You can validate compliance against governance rules
+- You can start validating it

 You move from:
-- “Did we set this project up correctly?”
+- “I think this is set up correctly”

 to:
-- “Is our environment consistently aligned with how we say it should be configured?”
+- “I can show exactly how this is set up”

 ---

-## My Approach: Treat the Setup as Data
+## My Approach

-Instead of starting with a template and trying to make it fit every project, I extract the actual configuration out of ProjectWise into a structured format.
+Instead of just building templates, I extract the setup out of ProjectWise into a structured format.

 At the moment, that’s Excel.

-That includes:
+It pulls things like:
 - Folder structures
 - Workflows
-- Security (User Lists / Groups)
+- User Lists / Groups
 - Environments and attributes
-- Document codes and metadata
+- Document codes
-- Views, rules, lookup tables and more
+- Views, rules, lookup tables

-The key point is:
+The key point:

-> This represents what is actually deployed—not what we think is deployed.
+> This is what’s actually deployed—not what someone thinks is deployed.

 ---

-## From Workbook to Data Pipeline
+## From Excel to Something More Useful

-The first version of this approach exports everything into a single Excel workbook.

-That gives one structured view of the setup across:
+First step is Excel.

+One workbook, multiple sheets:
-- Environments and attributes
+- Environments
-- Workflows and states
+- Workflows
-- Views
-- Attribute exchange rules
-- Rich project definitions
-- Lookup tables
-- WRE rules
+- States
-- Folder structures
+- Folders
-- Access control
+- Access Control
+- User Lists
-- Project resources
+- etc

-- Disciplines and user lists
+All in one place.

-That alone is useful—it makes the setup visible.
+That alone is useful because you can actually see it.

+---

+[IMAGE PLACEHOLDER: Excel workbook with multiple tabs]

+---

-But Excel isn’t the end goal.
+But Excel isn’t the end game.

-The next step is exporting the same information to JSON.
+Next step is exporting the same thing to JSON.

-That matters because JSON can be:
+Because JSON:
+- Can be versioned
 - Compared
-- Versioned
 - Queried
 - Used in pipelines
-- Fed into validation and reporting

-> Excel makes the setup understandable.
+> Excel helps you understand it.
-> JSON makes it automatable.
+> JSON lets you do something with it.

 ---

-[IMAGE PLACEHOLDER: Excel workbook with multiple configuration sheets]

-[IMAGE PLACEHOLDER: JSON diff or version comparison in repository]
+[IMAGE PLACEHOLDER: JSON diff / version comparison]

 ---

-## How This Works in Practice
+## How This Works (Without Overcomplicating It)

-The process I’m working toward looks like this:
+The flow is simple:

-### 1. Define the Template in Excel
+### 1. Define it in Excel
-The Excel workbook becomes the structured definition of the setup.

----
+That’s your template definition.

 ### 2. Deploy to Development
-PowerShell scripts deploy that definition into a Development datasource.
+Use PowerShell to build it in a DEV datasource.

-This is where the template is built and tested properly.

----

-### 3. Capture the Deployed State (JSON)
+### 3. Export to JSON
-Once it’s working, the deployed configuration is exported to JSON and stored in a repository (Azure DevOps in my case, GitHub would work the same).
+Capture what actually got deployed and store it in a repo (Azure DevOps / GitHub).

-> This captures what was actually deployed—not just what was intended.

----

-### 4. Promote to UAT
+### 4. Deploy to UAT
-The template is deployed into a UAT datasource for user validation.

-Workflows, metadata, and usability get tested in a real context.

----
+Let users test it properly.

-### 5. Feed Changes Back Properly
+### 5. Feed changes back properly
-Any changes from UAT or Production are not patched directly.

-Instead:
+No patching in UAT or PROD:
-- Update the Excel definition
+- Update Excel
-- Redeploy to Development
+- Redeploy
-- Re-test
 - Re-export JSON
-- Commit to the repository
+- Commit

----

 ### 6. Deploy to Production
-Once validated, the same process pushes the template to Production.
+Same process.

+### 7. Track everything
+Git shows:
+- What changed
+- When
+- Why

+It’s not about code—it’s about configuration history.

 ---

-### 7. Track Change Over Time
-Because each JSON export is version-controlled:
-- You can see exactly what changed
-- You can track when and why it changed
-- You can compare environments properly

-Git becomes useful here—not for code, but for configuration history.
+[IMAGE PLACEHOLDER: DEV → UAT → PROD diagram]

 ---

-[IMAGE PLACEHOLDER: DEV → UAT → PROD flow diagram with Excel + JSON + Git]

----

-## Where This Is Heading
+## Where This Is Going

-Once the setup is structured and version-controlled, you can start adding control around how it evolves.
+Once the setup is structured and versioned, you can start layering things on top.

 ### Pipelines
-Formalise the process:
-- Define → Deploy → Capture → Promote

-Make it repeatable and traceable.

----
+Make the process repeatable.

 ### Dashboards
-Surface the state of the environment:
-- Which templates align with governance
-- Where environments differ
+Actually see:
+- What’s aligned
+- What’s not
-- What has changed over time
+- What’s changed

+### Validation
+Check things like:
+- Naming
+- Attributes
+- Workflows
+- Folder structures
+- Access

+If something’s off, flag it.

 ---

-### Automated Validation
-Start checking the setup against expected rules:
-- Naming conventions
-- Required attributes
-- Workflow structures
-- Folder hierarchies
-- Access control

-When something falls outside of that, it gets flagged.
+## Exceptions (Because There Always Are)

+Not everything will follow the standard.

+That’s fine.

+The point isn’t to block it—it’s to make it visible.

+If something doesn’t follow governance:

+> You should have to explain why.

+That’s it.

 ---

-## Handling Exceptions Properly

-Not everything will fit governance—and that’s fine.

-The aim isn’t to block work.

-It’s to make deviations visible.

-If something is built outside the expected structure:

-> The administrator should be prompted to document the reason for the exemption.

-That way:
-- Exceptions are recorded
-- Decisions are visible
-- Patterns can be reviewed over time
+## What This Actually Changes

+This isn’t about speed.

+It’s about control.

+- Templates → data
+- Guesswork → visibility
+- Drift → alignment

+And most importantly:

+> You stop reacting to problems after they happen.

 ---

-## What This Changes

-This isn’t about making setup faster.

-It’s about changing how ProjectWise is managed:

-- From templates → to data-driven definitions
-- From manual checks → to repeatable validation
-- From drift → to controlled alignment

-And importantly:

-> From reacting to issues
-> to being able to see them before they become problems.

----

 ## Reality Check

-This isn’t a finished solution.
+This isn’t finished.

-It still depends on:
+It depends on:
-- Clean, structured data
+- Good data
-- Discipline in how changes are made
+- Discipline
-- A clear definition of what “good” looks like
+- Knowing what “good” looks like

-Excel is just a starting point—not the end state.
+Excel is just the start.

 ---

 ## Final Thought

-Benito’s session showed how we can automate project creation.
+Benito showed how to automate project creation.

+That’s useful.

-This is really about the next step:
+But the next step is:

-> How do we control, validate, and continuously improve what we’ve created?
+> How do you control what you’ve built over time?

-One practical example of where this can go:
+One example of where this goes:

-I recently took one of the exported Excel templates and asked AI to review it.
+I took one of the Excel exports and gave it to AI to review.

-It picked up something that isn’t always obvious when you’re working inside ProjectWise—cascading triggers within environments.
+It picked up cascading triggers in the environments.

-On paper, they looked fine.

-In practice, the AI flagged that advancing even a relatively small number of files through a workflow could cause performance bottlenecks because of how those triggers interact.

-That’s the kind of issue that’s easy to miss, especially as templates grow over time.

-It’s not about replacing experience—it’s about having another way to interrogate the setup once it’s structured and visible.
+Something that looks fine when you’re setting it up.

+But when you start pushing files through workflows, those triggers stack up and can cause performance issues.

+That’s not always obvious when you’re in ProjectWise.

+But when the data is structured, AI can see patterns you might miss.

 ---

-[IMAGE PLACEHOLDER: Screenshot of AI response highlighting cascading triggers / performance concern]
+[IMAGE PLACEHOLDER: AI response highlighting cascading triggers]

 ---

-And this is where it becomes more useful day-to-day.
+And this is where it gets more useful.

-Once the setup exists in a structured format—whether that’s Excel or JSON—you can start to use AI to:
+Once the setup is in Excel or JSON, you can ask AI to:

-- Explain how the template is structured
+- Explain the template
-- Describe workflows and state transitions
+- Describe workflows
-- Highlight dependencies and triggers
+- Map triggers
-- Generate simple flow diagrams showing how things behave
+- Generate flow diagrams

-You’re no longer limited to digging through ProjectWise Administrator trying to piece things together.
+You’re not digging around in ProjectWise trying to figure it out.

 And more importantly:

-> You’re no longer in the position of saying
+> You’re not saying
 > “I don’t support that—I didn’t build it.”

 ---

-## Interested to hear how others are approaching this
+## Interested to hear how others are handling this

 Are you:
-- Still relying on static templates?
+- Still using static templates?
-- Using structured inputs for setup?
+- Using Excel to drive setup?
-- Doing anything around comparison or validation across environments?
+- Doing anything around comparison or validation?

-Would be good to compare approaches—especially where things start to scale.
+Genuinely interested—especially where this starts to scale.